ST-1101-gif/notes/owasp/csrf.md

 服务器端​​维护的用户状态信息

 ## Session Management
 Cookies are often used to keep users logged in to a website over many requests and responses.
  When a user sends a login request with a valid username and password, the server will generate a new session token and send it to the user as a cookie.
 In future requests, the browser will attach the session token cookie and send it to the server.
 The server maintains a mapping of session tokens to users, so when it receives a request with a session token cookie, it can look up the corresponding user and customize its response accordingly.

 - Session tokens are the values that the browser sends to the server to associate the request with a logged-in user.
 - Cookies are how the browser stores and sends session tokens to the server.
 Cookies can also be used to save other state (attributes).

 ## CSRF
+In a cross-site request forgery (CSRF) attack, the attacker forces the victim to make an unintended request.
+The victim’s browser will automatically attach the session token cookie to the unintended request, and the server will accept the request as coming from the victim.
 ### HTML CSRF
 利用 html 元素发送 GET 请求
 ```html